-Just one in four obese people believe they are overweight.
+Just one in four obese people believes they are overweight.

 From a survey* of 2000 people aged between 25 and 49, two in three obese (BMI over 30) people thought they were only a little overweight.
 One in ten thought they were about average weight.

-What’s surprising is that half of the people that were in fact, overweight, were of the midset that they were average.
+What’s surprising is that half of the people that were in fact, overweight, were of the mindset that they were average.

 So, what counts as ‘healthy’ when it comes to obesity?

 Some say that it’s more about how well the heart works to keep our circulation strong and our oxygen levels sufficient, as opposed to the amount of excess weight we carry.
 Others argue that it’s about keeping the joints and muscles working, rather than worrying about the extra weight load.